Nemin32/Nemin32.github.io/_drafts/aorant.md

 Moving on, even if these areas are only here to teach you, the art does not take a backseat.
 We are shown parts of the production line and just how wasteful RuptureFarms really is.
 There are tons upon tons of barrels and yet they are supposedly losing profits?
-Nothing points these things out, the player is expected to draw conclusions themselves, which I consider a strong side of this game.
+Nothing points these things out, the player is expected to draw the conclusions themselves, which I consider a strong side of this game.
 There is a certain wonder to realizing things, that simply isn't there if you're told.

-One way or another the player will reach the end of the line, however, their triumph is short lived as you're unexpectedly slapped with one of the biggest sucker punches of the game
+After being given the chance the rescue your first Mudokons and have survived the encounters with the somewhat lazy Sligs of Zulag 1; the player will reach the end of the line, however, their triumph is short lived as you're unexpectedly slapped with one of the biggest sucker punches of the
+game:

 > You escape and all 28 workers on this level die!